Ponder (horse): Racing career

 At that time, the Preakness Stakes was more suited to a speed horse with its short home stretch.
 Capot was a front runner, and the Preakness fit him well.
 In the race, Ponder was gaining momentum but ran out of racing room.
 In their next encounter, the Peter Pan Stakes, the turns were wider and when Ponder got going from his usual slow start, he beat Capot by ten lengths.
 In the Belmont Stakes, Ponder began it as he did in the Kentucky Derby, but by now Capot's jockey Ted Atkinson knew his rival.
 Instead of forcing the pace, he kept it slow, allowing Capot to have just enough left to withstand Ponder's fast late charge.

 Ponder lost his next two races, as did Capot.
 On July 30, they met for the last time in the Arlington Classic.
 Capot finished 14 lengths behind Ponder, whose late kick was perfect for the track.
 Next Ponder came in second to the older Coaltown, both running a world record mile, and then he won the American Derby over Kentucky Colonel and John's Joy and came in third by a head and a neck in the Narragansett Special, with additional wins in the Lawrence Realization Stakes and the Jockey Club Gold Cup (ridden by Eddie Arcaro).
 Because of his Belmont and Preakness victories, Capot edged out Ponder as American Champion Three-Year-Old Male Horse for 1949.

 In California on February 11, 1950, in his four-year-old season, Ponder took the San Antonio Handicap from the older Citation.
 Third was the Irish-bred Noor, another "come-from-behind" runner, imported from the United Kingdom after modest success.
 In an overnight prep, Ponder lost to Your Host but beat Hill Prince, who came in third and later won 1950 American Horse of the Year honors.

 Stud record

 When Ponder went to stud at Calumet, he produced Needles in his first crop.
 Ponder died in 1958.

+Pedigree

+Ponder is inbred 5D x 4D to the stallion White Eagle, meaning that he appears fifth generation (via Blanche) and fourth generation on the sire side of his pedigree.